-I. Edgar (Ed) Hendrix, age 63, was first elected as a Director of the Company effective October 2000.
+I. Edgar (Ed) Hendrix, age 64, was first elected as a director of the Company effective October 2000.
 Mr. Hendrix previously served as Chairman of the Board of Directors from March 2005 until November 2006.
-Mr. Hendrix has served as Chairman of Red River Energy, Inc. since June of 2006 and as President of Patriot Energy Resources, LLC since 2005.
+Mr. Hendrix has served as President of Patriot Energy Resources, LLC since 2005.
 Mr. Hendrix served as Executive Vice President and Chief Financial Officer of Loudfire, Inc. from 2002 to 2004.
-Mr. Hendrix previously served as Executive Vice President and Chief Financial Officer of Spectrum Field Services, Inc., from 2000 to 2002.
-Prior to 2000, Mr. Hendrix served as Vice President-Treasurer for Parker Drilling, a New York Stock Exchange company engaged in worldwide oil and gas drilling and equipment services.
+Mr. Hendrix previously served as Executive Vice President and Chief Financial Officer of Loudfire, Inc. from 2002 to 2004.
+Mr. Hendrix served as Vice President-Treasurer for Parker Drilling, a New York Stock Exchange company engaged in worldwide oil and gas drilling and equipment services.
 He also was a management consultant with Ernst & Young LLP.
-Mr. Hendrix has an undergraduate degree from Oklahoma Christian University and a Masters of Business Administration from the University of Oklahoma.
-Mr. Hendrix is a member of the Board of Trustees for American Performance Mutual Funds.
+Mr. Hendrix has an undergraduate degree from Oklahoma Christian University and a Masters of Business Administration degree from the University of Oklahoma.
+Mr. Hendrix is a former member of the Board of Trustees for American Performance Mutual Funds and former Chairman of the Board of Red River Energy, Inc.

-Paul K. Lackey, age 64, was first elected as a Director of the Company effective October 2000.
+Paul K. Lackey, age 65, was first elected as a director of the Company effective October 2000.
 Mr. Lackey is Chairman of the Board of Directors and Chief Executive Officer of The NORDAM Group, an aircraft component manufacturing and repair firm.
 Prior to joining NORDAM in July 2001, Mr. Lackey was President of the University of Oklahoma (OU) - Tulsa and Senior Vice President of the OU system.
 Prior to joining OU in August 1999, Mr. Lackey was a key member of former Oklahoma Governor Frank Keating's administration.
 He was the Governor's Chief of Staff from February 1997 to July 1999.
 From 1995 to 1997, he served in the Oklahoma Cabinet as Secretary of Health and Human Services.
 Before his service in state government, Mr. Lackey was President of Flint industries, an oil and gas services and commercial construction firm.
 He was appointed Chief Financial Officer for Flint in 1977, later became Chief Operating Officer and, ultimately, President.
-A graduate of the University of Mississippi with a B.S. in Mathematics, Mr. Lackey earned his Master's Degree in Business Administration from the University of Texas.
-He also served in the U.S. Army as an artillery officer.
-Mr. Lackey is a director of Aaon, Inc., an advisory director of Commerce Bankshares, a director of the Tulsa Chamber of Commerce, a trustee of Tulsa Community College Foundation, and a director of the Community Hospital Authority.
+A graduate of the University of Mississippi with a Bachelor of Science degree in Mathematics, Mr. Lackey earned a Masters of Business Administration degree from the University of Texas.
+He also served in the United States Army as an artillery officer.
+Mr. Lackey is a director of Aaon, Inc., an advisory director of Commerce Bankshares, a director of the Tulsa Chamber of Commerce, a trustee of Tulsa Community College Foundation and a director of the Tulsa Community Hospital Authority.

-Tom E. Maxwell, age 62, was first elected as a Director of the Company effective May 2003.
-Mr. Maxwell is President and Chief Executive Officer of The Flintco Companies, Inc., which is one of the top fifty commercial constructor companies in the United States.
-He has held this position for 18 years, and prior to his election to President and Chief Executive Officer of Flintco, Mr. Maxwell was the Chief Financial Officer of Flintco for five years.
-Mr. Maxwell is a certified public accountant (inactive) and began his career with five years at Deloitte and Touche and was the Chief Financial Officer of a public company, Kinark Corporation, for nine years.
-Mr. Maxwell earned Undergraduate and Master's Degrees in Accounting at the University of Oklahoma.
-Mr. Maxwell is a director of Summit Bank and a director of Hillcrest Hospital.
-In addition, Mr. Maxwell serves as a director for the Tulsa Public Schools Foundation, the Tulsa Chamber of Commerce, Southern Hills Country Club and the Friends of Fairgrounds Foundation.
+Tom E. Maxwell, age 63, was first elected as a director of the Company effective May 2003.
+Mr. Maxwell is President and Chief Executive Officer of The Flintco Companies, Inc., which is one of the top fifty commercial construction companies in the United States.
+He has held this position for twenty-one years, and prior to his election to President and Chief Executive Officer of Flintco, Mr. Maxwell was the Chief Financial Officer of Flintco for five years.
+Mr. Maxwell is a Certified Public Accountant (inactive) and began his career with five years at Deloitte and Touche and was the Chief Financial Officer of a public company, Kinark Corporation, for nine years.
+Mr. Maxwell earned Undergraduate and Masters Degrees in Accounting at the University of Oklahoma.
+Mr. Maxwell is a director of Summit Bank.
+In addition, Mr. Maxwell serves as a director for the Tulsa Chamber of Commerce and the Oklahoma Business Roundtable, as trustee for the Friends of Fairgrounds Foundation, and as a partner in Yukon Developers.